The GSR Fast Stream Scheme is now closed

 - social work

-- hypothesis testing and evaluation
+- study design, hypothesis formation, testing and evaluation

-- undertaking systematic reviews
+- systematic/literature reviews

 - application of ethics to research